ECE 402 is

 PHY 406: Acoustical Physics of Music (Prof. Steven Errede).
 If you lack the physics prerequisites, please ask Prof. Errede for Consent of Instructor when registering.
 Prof Errede also teaches a freshman-only class, PHY 193.

-MUS 507: Design Patterns for Sound and Music (special guest instructor Dr. Carla Scaletti in Spring).
-Learn directly from the creator of the Kyma sound design environment!
+MUS 507: Design Patterns for Sound and Music (special guest instructor Dr. Carla Scaletti in certain semesters) Learn directly from the creator of the Kyma sound design environment!
 This is intended for Music graduate students but others may take this course with special permission.
-If you would like to delve into Kyma and its many unique capabilities, please contact Prof Steve Taylor, firstname.lastname@example.org.
+If you liked ECE402 and would like to delve deeper into Kyma and its many uses, please contact Prof Steve Taylor, email@example.com.